writemorecode/thesis/chapters/method.typ

 We can divide this algorithm into two main stages: packing and re-packing.
 We will use the FFD algorithm to pack jobs into machines.
-FFD is guaranteed to yield a valid packing.
+FFD is guaranteed to yield a valid packing given a sufficiently large set of machines.
 We can improve this packing by moving jobs from machines with lower utilization to machines with higher utilization.
 If all jobs running on some machines can be moved to another machine, then the now-empty machine can be shut down for the time slot.